EvernodeXRPL/hpcore/README.md

 ## Code structure
 Code is divided into subsystems via namespaces.

-**conf::** Handles contract configuration.
+**conf::** Handles configuration.
 Loads and holds the central configuration object.
 Used by most of the subsystems.

 **crypto::** Handles cryptographic activities.
 Wraps libsodium and offers convenience functions.